Written on 15-Mar-2017

 At CJUK we believe you can have all the benefits of flexible working but with the security of being employed and the benefits of holiday pay.
 Plus, we pay employers national insurance too.

-Find out more about working as a CJUK chef here.
+See some of the temporary Chef jobs we have available or find out more about working as a CJUK chef here.

 Learn more about joining the CJUK brigade by contacting the talent team.